naputami/Fullstack-TodoApp/README.md

 The `config.txt` file contains the values of the `POSTGRES_USER` variable.
 I sourced it into the script so that the variables are only available while the script is running.
 To enable automatic backups, I have configured a cron service schedule to back up the database daily at 9 AM.
 ![Cron scheduling](./readmeimg/crontab.jpg "Cron scheduling")
 If the backup process is successs, the backup files are saved as SQL file in the `backup_dir`.
-You can check example of backup files in [this folder](/backup-database)
+You can check example of the backup files in [this folder](/backup-database)
 ### Restore Database
 We can use backup file to restore database by running `restore.sh` in the Linux terminal.
 ```